mParticle/docs/src/pages/integrations/localytics/event/index.md

 ### 2. Add the iOS/Android Kits

 mParticle's Localytics integration requires that you add the Localytics Kit to your iOS or Android app.
+This kit-only integration solely supports client-side data forwarding.

 Just by adding the binary to your app:

 - The mParticle SDK will initialize the Localytics SDK per their documentation, using the Localytics App Key provided above..
 - Push Notifications sent from Localytics will be displayed by the kit (see [Push Notifications](#push-notifications).